ruquaya1/Financial-Model-Walmart/README.md

 performance, Part Two will help us interpret the company’s financials into a valuation analysis using the methods mentioned previously.

+Income statement: measures profit and loss of a company over a specific period of time profit = revenue - expenses net income = profit - tax

  Valuation
 techniques are based on a summary of the company’s performance.